photoprism/photoprism-docs/docs/user-guide/library/duplicates.md

 Duplicate files are [automatically detected and skipped while indexing](originals.md) your library, so that they only appear once in search results and albums.
 Their SHA1 checksums and sizes are used for comparison.

 !!! tldr ""
-    Browsing, analyzing and deleting duplicates via Web UI is planned for a [future release](https://github.com/photoprism/photoprism/issues/1308).
+    Browsing and deleting duplicates through the web user interface is [planned for a future release](https://github.com/photoprism/photoprism/issues/1308).

 ## File Import